 CPU: 8th-generation Intel Core i5 - i7 | Graphics: Intel UHD Graphics 620 | RAM: 8GB - 16GB | Screen: 12.3-inch, 2,736 x 1,824 PixelSense display | Storage: 128GB - 1TB SSD | Connectivity: 802.11ac Wi-Fi; Bluetooth 4.1 | Camera: 8MP rear-facing, 5MP front-facing | Weight: 1.73 pounds | Size: 11.5 x 7.93 x 0.33 inches (W x D x H)

-For years, Microsoft’s Surface Pro lineup has been the ideal of what the best Windows tablets should strive for – and the Surface Pro 6 is no different.
-It doesn’t bring anything especially new to the table, it does iterate in a relevant way, inheriting all the best parts of the previous model then rolling out with more powerful hardware and a sleek black color option that looks stunning.
-It still doesn’t come with the Surface Pen or the Type Cover, but that’s unfortunately to be expected these days.
+Microsoft’s Surface Pro lineup has a reputation for being the ideal of what other Windows tablets should strive for – and the Surface Pro 6 is no different.
+It doesn’t bring anything especially new to the table, it does iterate in a relevant way, inheriting all the best parts of the previous model then rolling out with more powerful hardware and a new black color option.
+You still won’t find the Surface Pen or Type Cover in the box, but that’s just the reality we have to live with these days.
 Either way, the Microsoft Surface Pro 6 easily one of the best Windows tablets you can buy today.

 Read the full review: Microsoft Surface Pro 6